FeroXx07/CarGame/README.md

  - "Space" to jump.

+ - "UP" to rotate forwards
+ - "DOWN" to rotate backwards
+ - "LEFT" to rotate left
+ - "RIGHT" to rotate right

+## DEBUG KEYS:
  - "F1" toggle debug draw
  - "F2" to restart level
  - "F3" to go to the checkpoint